-Starts with Law passed by Constantine allowing Christian Church to own property — and presenting the Pope, the acknowledged leader (on earth), with the Lateran Palace in Rome, his own residence.
-Ends with Fall of Constantinople (Eastern Roman Empire)
+Starts with Law passed by Constantine allowing Christian Church to own property — and presenting the Pope, the acknowledged boss (on earth), with the Lateran Palace in Rome, his own residence.
+Ends with Fall of Constantinople (Eastern Roman Empire).

 Starts with Constantine as Christian Church and Government powers combine.
-Worship of statues and sexual sin.
+Worshiping statues and sexual sin.

-From the Reformation and the National churches - both Episcopal Anglican, Lutheran, Methodist and Reformed Presbyterian, Congregational.
+From the Reformation and the National churches - both Episcopal Anglican, Lutheran, Methodist and Reformed Presbyterian, Congregational, Baptist.

-From John and Charles Wesley (Methodist Revival) in the following century.
+From John and Charles Wesley (Methodist Revival) and George Mueller in the following century.

 Five wise virgins

 City furthest south and east